ziv/cho/docs/rfcs/application.md

 ## Building Blocks

-This chapter is relying on concepts defined in the [Dependency Injection RFC](./di.md).
+This chapter is relying on concepts defined in the [Dependency Injection](./di.md).

 ### Error Handling